-Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of Class A common stock, \$0.0001 par value, and one-half of one warrant Nasdaq Capital Market Shares of Class A common stock MON Nasdaq Capital Market Warrants included as part of the units MONCW Nasdaq Capital Market Indicate by check mark whether the issuer (1) filed all 12 months (or for such shorter period that the registrant for the past 90 days.
-Yes \boxtimes No \square • • Indicate by check mark whether the registrant has sub Rule 405 of Regulation S-T (§232.405 of this chapter) dur to submit such files).
-Yes \boxtimes No \square , , · Indicate by check mark whether the registrant is a la company or an emerging growth company.
-See definiti "emerging growth company" in Rule 12b-2 of the Exchan ons of "large accelerated filer", "acc Large accelerated filer □ Accelerated filer Non-accelerated filer ⊠ Smaller reporting com npany 🗵 Emerging growth com pany 🗵 If an emerging growth company, indicate by check mark any new or revised financial accounting standards provid Indicate by check mark whether the registrant is a shell of company (as defined in Rule 12b-2 of t the Exchange Act).
-Yes $oxdot$ No $oxdot$ As of August 4, 2021, there were 25,000,000 shares of C \$0.0001 par value, issued and outstanding. lass A common stock, \$0.0001 par val lue, and 6,250,000 shares of Class B common stock,
+Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of Class A common MONCU Nasdaq Capital Market stock, \$0.0001 par value, and one-half of one warrant Shares of Class A common stock MON Nasdaq Capital Market Warrants included as part of the units MONCW Nasdaq Capital Market

+Indicate by check mark whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company X

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes  No 🗆

+As of August 12, 2022, there were 25,000,000 shares of Class A common stock, \$0.0001 par value, and 6,250,000 shares of Class B common stock, \$0.0001 par value, issued and outstanding.

-FORM 10-Q FOR THE QUARTER ENDED JUNE 30, 2021 TABLE OF CONTENTS
+FORM 10-Q FOR THE QUARTER ENDED JUNE 30, 2022 TABLE OF CONTENTS

 Page

-Part I. Finance cial Information
+Part I. Financ ial Information

-Item 1.
+ltem 1.
 Financial Statements

-Condensed Balance Sheets as of June 30, 2021 (unaudited) and December 31, 2020 1
+Condensed Balance Sheets as of June 30, 2022 (unaudited) and December 31, 2021 1

-Unaudited Condensed Statements of Operations for the three-month and six-month periods ended June 30, 2021 2
+Unaudited Condensed Statements of Operations for the three and six months ended June 30, 2022 and 2021 2

-Unaudited Condensed Statements of Changes in Stockholders' Equity for the three-month and six-month periods
+Unaudited Condensed Statements of Changes in Stockholders' Deficit for the three and six months ended June

-ended June 30, 2021 3
+30, 2022 and 202 1 3

-Unaudited Condensed Statement of Cash Flows for the six-month period ended June 30, 2021 4
+Unaudited Condensed Statement of Cash Flows for the six months ended June 30, 2022 and 2021 4

-Notes to Condensed Financial Statements 5
+Notes to Unaudited Condensed Financial Statements 5

-Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 17
+ltem 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 20

 Item 3.
-Quantitative and Qualitative Disclosures Regarding Market Risk 20
+Quantitative and Qualitative Disclosures About Market Risk 23

 Item 4.
-Controls and Procedures 20
+Controls and Procedures 23

-Part II .
-Othe r Information 21
+Part II.
+Other Information 24

-Item 1.
-Legal Proceedings 21
+ltem 1.
+Legal Proceedings 24

 Item 1A.
-Risk Factors 21
+Risk Factors 24

-Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 21
+ltem 2.
+Unregistered Sales of Equity Securities and Use of Proceeds 24

 Item 3.
-Defaults Upon Senior Securities 21
+Defaults Upon Senior Securities

+24

-Item 4.
-Mine Safety Disclosures 21
+ltem 4.
+Mine Safety Disclosures 24

-Item 5.
-Other Information 21
+ltem 5.
+Other Information 24

-Item 6.
-Exhibits 22
+ltem 6.
+Exhibits 25

-Part III.
-Signa atures 23

-,
+Signatures 26